feasgal/tw-portfolio/project/docs/sample/how-to/server/private-server.md

 ## Before you start

-Sign in to **Server Admin** with admin rights.
+Sign in to **Server Admin** with administrator rights.
 Decide whether you’ll distribute a **client configuration file** or the **server address and port**, and make sure you have the current access password ready to share securely.

 ## Steps

 1. Open **Server Admin**.
-2. Go to **Discovery**.
+1. Go to **Discovery**.
-3. Turn off **Advertise on local network**.
+1. Turn off **Advertise on local network**.
-4. Apply changes.
+1. Apply changes.
-5. Share a client configuration file or the server address (and password) with users.
+1. Share a client configuration file or the server address (and password) with users.

 !!! outcome